tokumine/fusion_tables/README.md

 1. Geometry is returned as GeoJSON rather than KML.
 2. Null values are returned as empty strings (the FT API does this, so we're a bit stuck here).
-3. You now need to supply an api_key to connect to use the service.
+3. You need to supply an api_key to use the service.
 You can get an API key from your Google API console.

 See the example below and tests for more.